Photo Essay: Excavating the “Everyday Past” in Cambodia

 People excavate at an archaeological site under the trees.

 Archaeologists excavate occupation mounds within the Angkor Wat temple enclosure in 2015.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 Digging Down to Find the Stuff of Everyday Living